hemendran-py/spotify-status-api/README.md

-Lightweight API to display recently played tracks from Spotify.
+Lightweight API to display recently played tracks from Spotify in your website! .
 Easily integrable as a code snippet for web applications.
 Simple setup with no complex configurations.

 <img src="public/image.png" alt="screenshot" width="600"/>